mist-devel/mist-binaries/cores/ql/readme.md

 You can change the default directory using the `data_use` command, which is like DOS cd command.
 So setting `data_use win1_` means you can just enter `dir`.
 Directories are supported on the QL, use `make_dir`.
 Other directory commands to use `ddown, dup`.

+You can also load to the second microdrive by select OSD > "Load MDV2".
+Then access the drive using `mdv2_`.

 ## QL-SD

 QL-SD can be viewed as a hard drive for the QL.
 If you have a QL-SD file called QXL.WIN (and the relevant .rom file) in the root directory of the SD card this will be mounted at boot.
 The drive is called `win1_` and you can manipulate files just the same as on the `mdv1_` drive.

-A sample QL-SD file and the required ql.rom is in the QL-SD.zip file.
+The sample QL-SD QXL.WIN and relevant ROM ql_sd.rom files should be in the root of the SD card.
+To use this QL-SD select the ROM file in the OSD "Load *.ROM".
 This contains a number of games and the Psion applications and also has unzip.
 Format an SD card and extract this ZIP file first and then copy other files to the SD card, this is to stop and fragmentation which QL-SD cannot cope with.
 It will be mounted read/write in the QL core.

-NOTE: The QL-SD ql.rom file is not compatible with all software running from MDV1 so you may need to switch back to the normal ql.rom to get some MDV1 software working.
+NOTE: The QL-SD ql_sd.rom file is not compatible with all software running from MDV1 so it is not the default ROM file.

 To run the Quill application on this QL-SD use the command `lrun win1_a_quill_boot`.
 The `_` is like `\` in DOS.